DLXPlugins/alerts-dlx/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.0.5 =
+Fixed "error" alerts in the backend/frontend.

 = 1.0.1 =
 Added transforms to the blocks so that they are interchangeable.